 - Treat severe varicose veins and edema with Wide Calf Compression Socks

 - Can be used post corrective surgery to combat the return of varicose and spider veins

 - Manages venous ulcers

-Keep in mind, the compression level (10-20 mmHG, 20-30 mmHG, 30-40 mmHG, etc…) is different from the Size (Small, Medium, Large, X-Large, Wide Calf, Narrow Calf, etc…)
+Keep in mind, the compression level (10-20 mmHG, 20-30 mmHG, 30-40 mmHG, etc…) is different from foot size (Small, Medium, Large, X-Large, Wide Calf, Narrow Calf, etc…).

 |Large||40 to 62||18 to 21|